Aloha, Amazon Seller!

 Unlike in the case of the advertising method used by Facebook, advertisers on Amazon are paying for the bid only if the potential customer clicks on the ad, hence the name, “pay-per-click”.
 This way, the advertiser pays only for the ad that reached the buyer.

-PPC advertising principle is different from PPM (pay-per-mail), where the advertiser pays for every 1,000 potential customers who’ve seen the ad.
+A principle behind PPC advertising is different from PPM (pay-per-mail), where the advertiser pays for every 1,000 potential customers who’ve seen the ad.

 As Amazon PPC is based on the bidding principle, the seller has to pay for the advertisement just one cent more than their competitor.
 In practice, this means that if you placed a bid of $2 on a keyword, and your competitor bided $1.50, Amazon will charge you for the ad $1.51.
 This price you will pay only in the case when the shopper clicks on your ad in the process of search.